 Take a 20 minute drive from the city and you’ll get to the site of the world famous Glastonbury Festival, for which local people get good discounts, and sometimes free tickets if you are in the know (I went 5 times in my youth).
 Get there soon as there are endless rumours that the festival will not be running for much longer.

 45 minutes drive to the east is the Roman city of Bath, famous for having one of the best preserved ancient bathhouses in the world.
 The city was established around about 60AD – so it is pretty damn old!

 Close to here is yet another world famous site “Stonehenge”, which needs little introduction!
-Sadly as I child I didn’t appreciate this ancient site as I would now, and of course now it is overrun with tourists and you can no longer get right up to the stones like you used to, instead being restricted to a walk way around them.
+Sadly as I child, I didn’t appreciate this ancient site as I would now, and of course, now it is overrun with tourists and you can no longer get right up to the stones like you used to, instead of being restricted to a walkway around them.